zhuowei/MarzipanTool/README.md

 ## Initial Setup - Only has to be done once

-You will need a Mac running macOS 10.14 Beta, with Xcode 10 Beta installed.
+You will need a Mac running macOS 10.14, with Xcode 10 installed.
 (It must be a physical Mac: virtual machines cannot show iOSMac applications, which require GPU acceleration.).

 ### Disable SIP